Last Updated on April 4, 2023 by Dave Schoenbeck

 - Social proof: Is your business getting positive press?
 Are people talking about you on social media?
 This sort of social proof can market your business with hardly any effort.
 Share customer-generated content about your company whenever possible, especially on social media.
 This will also help you build relationships with your customers.

 - Market share and competitor comparisons: What percent of the market does your company control?
 How is your product or service better than your competitors?
 Reminding your customers of these factors on your website and in your marketing can help cement your value in their minds.

-Learning how to show customers value is crucial for your business’s long-term success.
+Learning to show customers value is crucial for your business’s long-term success.
 If you’re unsure or uncomfortable about playing up your value, a business coach can help you find the confidence you need.
-Click here for a complimentary coaching session to discuss how to show value in your business.
+Click here for a complimentary coaching session to discuss showing value in your business.

 - Why Should I Read The 7 Habits of Highly Effective People? - November 30, 2023

 - Personal Productivity Wisdom from Brian Tracy’s Books - November 23, 2023

 - Critical Reasons Why Entrepreneurs Should Study Generation Alpha Characteristics - November 16, 2023